 A person’s emotional quotient (EQ), measured by their emotional intelligence (EI), can grow over time.
 This requires work in four specific quadrants: self-awareness, social awareness, self-management, and relationship management.
 To help employees increase their EI, acknowledge the exact area they need to grow in.
 Be honest and let them know how it impacts the team.
 For instance, this might look like saying, “It’s become noticeable in meetings that you’re quick to make sarcastic comments when you feel like someone disagrees with you.
 This has caused a rift with some team members.
 For this reason, it’s something we need to work on to keep a healthy work environment.”

 Work one-on-one with employees who struggle with interpersonal skills.
 Let them know appropriate courses of action and how you, as a leader, would navigate these situations.
 In addition, there are plenty of resources online and in-person for growing emotional intelligence.
-This includes online courses, books, podcasts, conferences, and videos.
+This includes taking online courses, reading a book review, listening to podcasts, going to conferences, and watching videos.

 Allot an hour or two each week for education on any of the missing qualities.
 At the beginning of team meetings, have individuals share what they’ve learned.
 This encourages the team to grow together, rather than pursuing growth in isolation.